Citation of United Kingdom legislation: Secondary legislation

 The terminology used for the equivalent in secondary legislation of sections of an Act of Parliament depends upon the particular type of instrument; however, the numbering system follows the same pattern.
 A comparison of terms and abbreviations is shown in the table below.

 Comparative table

-Note that the naming and citation of provisions included in a schedule is the same across all forms of legislation as the system used for Westminster legislation, and has therefore been omitted from this table.
+The naming and citation of provisions included in a schedule is the same across all forms of legislation as the system used for Westminster legislation, and has therefore been omitted from this table.

 Interpretation of citations by year, statute, session, chapter, number or letter

 Section 19(1) of the Interpretation Act 1978 provides:

 Section 19(1)(b) refers to the edition commonly known as The Statutes of the Realm.